Quest for Natural Pain Relief for Dogs

 Chronic inflammation is, in part, caused by a diet that is unbalanced; high in omega-6 fatty acids and low in omega-3 fatty acids.

 If you compare protein sources and the ratio of omega-6 to omega-3 fatty acids they contain, chicken has a 23:1 ratio!
-Ideal would be a 5:1 ratio.
+The ideal would be a 5:1 ratio.

 I will write more about chicken and my experience with it in a future post, but for now, let me just say, I have seen the benefits of eliminating chicken from Junior’s (and Sulley’s) diet first hand.